Webhosting-services/ThriveCart-Coupon-Code/README.md

 ### Is ThriveCart worth it?

 **Yes**, ThriveCart is worth it if you need a one-time payment cart platform with powerful sales features, upsells, and automation.

+### Does ThriveCart collect sales tax?
+**Yes, ThriveCart can automatically collect sales tax and VAT based on the customer's location**.
+It integrates with TaxJar (for Pro users) to calculate accurate taxes and supports regions like the U.S., EU, UK, Canada, and Australia.
+You can also enable tax-inclusive pricing and VAT ID validation.